 As it turns out, saying, “I love you” to myself is difficult indeed.

-The procedure is this: face the mirror, look myself in the eye (you can’t look at yourself in both of your eyes), and say the words.
+The procedure is this: I face the mirror, look myself in the eye (you can’t look at yourself in both of your eyes), and say the words.
 I love you.
-I felt ridiculous and very much the liar.
+I feel ridiculous and very much the liar.

 The mirror makes it particularly hard.
 It occurred to me as I stood there, absorbing my uncomfortable response, that notwithstanding the work I’ve done in recovery, I still don’t look at myself very much.
 I don’t like what I see.
 I glance, but only long enough to check for facial imperfections and added fat.
 That’s still what mirrors are to me; a verification system for my neuroses.
 Mirrors exist to point out all the ways I’m wrong.
 I rarely look at myself in a kind, supportive, and loving way.